WhiskerWeirdo/BanterBrain-Buddy/README.md

 The goal is to provide local PC or streaming entertainment by talking to an AI and hearing the responses back, based on a role you can set for the AI.
 The goa is to support both local only-resources or API services.
 For the streaming side of things, integration with Twitch to respond to chat commands and stream events is planned.

+## Social
+Come talk or chat at https://discord.gg/2EEhKpEMMT

 ## Build instructions
 [todo]
 tldr: use Visual studio 2022 with .net 4.7.2 and pray.
 Also install NAudio and OpenAI by OkGoDolt.